Rated 3.9 out of 5 by 15

-Rated 5.0 out of 5.0 by BillJ Great Portable Nailer
+Rated 5.0 out of 5.0 by Woodcraft Great Price.
+Great Gun

-Rated 3.0 out of 5.0 by Sammy Good for small projects but get a spare battery
+Rated 3.0 out of 5.0 by Samson Good for small projects but get a spare battery

 For small projects there is a benefit to not needing a compressor and extension cord and long hose to setup before shooting your first nail.
 Storage space is much less as well than a compressor operated nail gun.